 STEP (Student Time Entry Process)

-- Student employees must have an I-9 form on file, be in compliance with University regulations, be registered as a student, and have contacted Kealin McCormick in BU Law Payroll before they can input hours on STEP (Student Time Entry Process).
+- Student employees must have a valid Form I-9 on file, be in compliance with University regulations, be registered as a student, and have contacted BU Law Payroll before they can input hours on STEP (Student Time Entry Process).

 - The BU Law deadline for student employees to submit their time entries is Thursday at midnight for the current week.
-Students who work on Friday or the weekend should forecast their hours and then submit their time entry by Thursday.
+Students who work on Friday or the weekend should forecast their hours.
+If the hours that you forecast turn out to be different than your actual hours worked contact BU Law Payroll.

 - Instructions for STEP